 How to Calculate Battery Capacity for Solar Off-Grid Applications

-Sizing a battery for off grid solutions is quite complex from overall system design point of view.
+Sizing battery for solar off grid solutions is quite complex from overall system design point of view.
 If we oversize then we carry the risk of battery not being fully charged and if undersized then we run the risk of not servicing the intended load for the planned duration.

 Batteries are used for off grid applications so that the energy stored in the batteries can then be used directly to power DC loads or it can be converted to A/C to power AC loads.